rabin2360/Presentation2/README.md

 ![Sample Code After Refactoring](https://github.com/rabin2360/Presentation2/blob/master/Presentation/afterClassSignatureRefactoring.png)

 As the picture indicates, when the sample code is refactored to change the class signature, the reference to the class `FirstClass` in the `SecondClass` also changes to `FirstClass<String, Double> myClass` from `FirstClass myClass`.
 When refactoring the code, `classParameter1` was declared as `String` and `classParameter2` was declared as `Double`.

+* * Way to change a class signature in IntelliJ:
+      1. In the code editor, place the cursor within the name of the class whose signature is to be changed.
+      2. Perform one of the following:
+          i.
+Press `Ctrl + F6`.
+          ii.
+Choose Refactor | Change Signature from the context menu. iii.
+Chose Refactor | Change Signature in the main menu.
+      3. In the Change Class Signature dialog, add, remove or edit the name and the default value of parameters as desired.

+## IntelliJ IDEA - Code Refactoring (IV)
+* Pulling and pushing members: The Pull Members Up refactoring allows subclass members to be pulled into the superclass or an interface, or pulling an interface to a superinterface.
+The Push Members Down refactoring pushes the class members to subclasses or subinterface.
+When pushing down, the members are relocated to direct subclasses/interfaces only.
+* Example of Pulling Members Up refactoring:

 * Maven, Gradle, Refactoring, Debugger, Decompile